 16 June 2017 College isn’t worth it, until it is.
 This simple phrase can be used to sum up most of recent alumni’s experiences as they tread water to gain entrance into the work force, laden with the heavy burden … Continue reading The Relative Value of Education

-19 December 2018 By Jacob Sharp United States interests in the African continent, and more specifically military interests have historically been either minimal or nonexistent.
-With the 9/11 terror attacks this stance changed quite radically, eventually seeing the creation of … Continue reading United States Military Institutions on the African Continent: A Positive Force or a Catalyst for Conflict?
+19 December 2018 United States interests in the African continent, and more specifically military interests have historically been either minimal or nonexistent.
+With the 9/11 terror attacks this stance changed quite radically, eventually seeing the creation of a complete military … Continue reading United States Military Institutions on the African Continent: A Positive Force or a Catalyst for Conflict?

 Caveat up front- This is not a particularly good paper.
 Due to limitations which were part of the prompt, I was not able to utilize as many sources as I would have liked, and therefore many of the assertions I … Continue reading The Louisiana Maneuvers: Propelling the United States Towards Victory, but at What Cost?

 10 April 2018 When assessing the current needs of the United States Armed Forces, military leaders must always be willing and able to criticize their own organizations.
 By making constant improvements, and cutting out the proverbial dead weight, … Continue reading Retaining the Paratroopers: Why it Matters